Russia and China hit back at a G7 that saw them as a threat - Local News 8

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sugam Pokharel and Darya Tarasova in London, Shawn Deng in Toronto, Alex Stambaugh in Hong Kong and Betsy Klein in Washington contributed to this report.
+CNN’s Sugam Pokharel and Darya Tarasova in London, Shawn Deng in Toronto, Alex Stambaugh in Hong Kong, Angus Watson in Sydney and Betsy Klein in Washington contributed to this report.